Families

 Scholarships

-The Youth Ministry at CCSM is pleased to support high school seniors and graduate students with scholarships for the 2023-24 school year thanks to the generosity of CCSM members.
+The Youth Ministry at CCSM is pleased to support high school seniors, college students and graduate students with scholarships for the 2026-27 school year thanks to the generosity of CCSM members.

-High school seniors and graduate students who are active members of CCSM are encouraged to apply for scholarship support.
-Information about the scholarships and application packets are available at the following links: tinyurl.com/2024-Schol-HS for current high school seniors applying for college, and tinyurl.com/2024-Bullis-Undergrad-Grad for those already in college and for graduate students.
-Applications with supporting documents and letters of recommendations are due by April 15, 2024.
+High school seniors, college students and graduate students who are active members of CCSM are encouraged to apply for scholarship support.
+Information about the scholarships and application packets are available at the following link:

-The Congregational Church has been supportive of education through our denominational history.
-In fact, many of the nation’s oldest and most prestigious educational institutions such as Harvard and Yale Universities and Bowdoin College were founded by the Congregational Church.
-CCSM follows in that important tradition of helping to educate our younger generation with scholarship aid.
+The Congregation Church has been supportive of education throughout our denominational history.
+In fact, many of the nation’s oldest and most prestigious educational institutions such as Harvard and Yale Universities and Bowdoin College were founded by the Congregation Church.
+CCSM follows that important tradition of helping to educate our younger generation with scholarship aid.

-Please contact Warren Long, longlake15@sbcglobal.net, or Sheryl Johnson, sjohnson@ccsm-ucc.org if you have any questions.
+Please contact Warren Long at longlake15@sbcglobal.net if you have any questions.

 Baptism